 Estimated Cost of Part 107 License + Training Material: $160 - $400

 Programs for Drone Photographers:

-These are going to be similar to what most photographers use and depending on where you are at in your journey some of them may or may not apply to you at the moment.
-I am going to break down what I currently use to create, edit and deliver photo galleries.
+These will be similar to what most photographers use, and depending on where you are in your journey, some of them may or may not be applicable to you right now.
+I'll go over the tools I currently use to create, edit, and deliver photo galleries.